Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 Response codes: `200` ok, `400` error, `500` server error, `300` is redirect

 - SMB.
 SMB is a file share.
 Manages uploading, DL files or sharing files with co-workers.
 It is important to know what type of SMB version is being used

+- **Metasploit**

-- **Metasploit**- run `msfconsole` in terminal- exploitation framework.
+- run `msfconsole` in terminal- exploitation framework.
 Does exploits, **auxillary stuff(exploitation and enumeration)** - It is built into Kali linux

-   ` Rhosts `- target address, `set RHOSTS 192.168.57.139`and then `run` This refers fo remote hosts, hosts are the individual machines in the network
+   ` Rhosts `- target address, `set RHOSTS 192.168.57.139`and then `run` This refers to remote hosts, hosts are the individual machines in the network

     `Lhosts` - this is the listening host
 - **Smbclient** - it attempts to connect with file sharing using anonymous access `smbclient -L \\\\<ip address>\\` Once it shows the folders that can be connected to then you can connect to them, and it will be like connecting using anomalous ip and then using terminal